nipy/nitime/doc/examples/grasshopper.rst

 =====================================

-This data contains the times of action potentials ('spikes'), recorded intra-cellularly from primary auditory receptors in the grasshopper :emph:`Locusta Migratoria`.
-The stimulus played was a pure-tone in the cell's preferred frequency modulated by Gaussian white-noise, up to a cut-off frequency (200 Hz in this case, for details on the experimental procedures and the stimulus see [Rokem2006]_).
+This data contains the times of action potentials ('spikes'), recorded intra-cellularly from primary auditory receptors in the grasshopper *Locusta Migratoria*.
+This data is available on the `CRCNS data sharing web-site
+<http://crcns.org/>`_.
+The stimulus played was a pure-tone in the cell's
+preferred frequency modulated by Gaussian white-noise, up to a cut-off frequency (200 Hz in this case, for details on the experimental procedures and the stimulus see [Rokem2006]_).